-Typically in an active market an adjustment for market conditions is required to bring all comparable sales up to the effective date of the appraisal report, September 22, 2009.
+Typically in an active market an adjustment for market conditions is required to bring all comparable sales up to the effective date of the appraisal report, March 15, 2010.

 I spoke with a number of real estate professionals familiar with the area and they all indicated there has been little or no appreciation in land values in recent years.
-Therefore, I have not applied an appreciation factor to the land sales used within this analysis.
+In addition, they indicated no market evidence is present which suggests land values have declined even though there has been little sales activity of large acreage tracts.
+Therefore, I have not applied an upward or downward adjustment to the land sales used within this analysis.